wmnsk/go-gtp/README.md

 ## Features

-* No platform-specific codes inside, so it **works almost everywhere Golang works**.
 * Flexible enough to **control everything in GTP protocol**.;
   * For developing mobile core network nodes (see [examples](./examples)).
   * For developing testing tools like traffic simulators or fuzzers.
 * Many **helpers kind to developers** provided, like session, bearer, and TEID associations.
 * Easy handling of **multiple connections with fixed IP and Port** with UDP (or other `net.PacketConn`).
+* ~~No platform-specific codes inside, so it **works almost everywhere Golang works**.~~ _Currently it works only on Linux and macOS since netlink support is introduced.
+I'll make them separated from the base to let it work even on Windows in the future._

 ## Getting Started